Updated April 13, 2023

 If your home sits in a high-risk area, chances are you already have a sump pump.
 But where should you look if you’re unsure?
 And, if you’re considering installing a sump pump, how do you figure out the right power and capacity?
 Here’s your ultimate guide to home sump pumps:

-A sump is a low space that collects liquids.
+It’s called a “sump pump” because it’s installed in a sump pit.
+A sump pit is a low space that collects liquids.
 Your car, for instance, has a sump to collect oil.
 In the same way, homes have a small pit that’s dug into the floor of the basement to collect water that filters through the loose earth surrounding your foundation.

 Many sump systems have alarms to alert the homeowner if water rises past a certain point, indicating that the sump pump is failing.
 Modern smart pump alarms can even send alerts right to your phone.
 There are also sump pump alarms that indicate the backup pump has engaged, meaning you should check the primary pump (more on primary and backup sump pumps further down).

 Sump pumps require electricity.
-Since they’re operating near (or in) water, it’s important that the outlet you connect the pump to has a ground fault circuit interrupter (GFCI).
+Since they operate near (or in) water, the outlet you connect the pump to must have a ground fault circuit interrupter (GFCI).
 You should also connect your sump pump to a back-up power source.
 Flooding often accompanies severe storms, which often cause power failures.
 If your sump pump detects water but has no power to operate, it’s going to have a hard time protecting you from water damage.

-Sump pumps are either primary or backup, and your system should have one of each.
+The main way to divide types of sump pump is between primary pumps and backup pumps.
+Your system should have one of each type.
 Primary sump pumps do most of the work most of the time.
 The backup sump pump is only there to tag in if the primary pump fails, or if it can’t keep up to the water inflow.

-There are two main types of sump pumps: submersible and pedestal.
-Either type can come in primary or backup variety.
-You can also divide backup sump pumps based on their backup power source: battery or water.
+Beyond that distinction, there are other ways to categorize types of sump pumps.
+Another is submersible vs. pedestal pumps — these can come in primary or backup variety.
+You can also divide backup sump pumps based on their backup power source: battery backup or water backup.

 Submersible sump pumps are bulky devices.
 They sit right inside the sump pit, and function while underwater (hence, submersible).
 Since they sit in a pit, they run quieter than pedestal pumps, but are usually more expensive.
 They’re also harder to access for maintenance.